Rats breed at an incredible rate! If you know where to look, it is easy to find a family of rats inside a nest.

 When they are born, baby rats are bald.
 This changes at around the 7-day stage, when the body has gone through a change in pigmentation from pink.
 Fuzz begins to develop.

-From day 7 through day 14, the rat babies will go through a very quick change and will look much more like rats!
+From day 7 through day 14, the rat babies will go through a rapid change and look much more like rats!

 The rat’s eyes remain shut until around day 14/15.

-The eyelids are very thin, so they are able to pick up changes in light.
+The eyelids are very thin so that they can pick up changes in light.
 This has been tested before by me.
 If baby rats and in a dark environment, they will turn to any light source (they always look up at my flashlight!), so they know I am there!

 Baby rats will huddle together, and they do this for 2 good reasons: